Back To Search Results

 Introduction

-Churg Straus syndrome – renamed as eosinophilic granulomatosis with polyangiitis (EGPA) – is a specific variant of the group of diseases characterized by necrotizing vasculitis of small and medium-sized systemic blood vessels.
-Other subtypes within the broad group include granulomatosis with polyangiitis (GPA), microscopic polyangiitis (MPA), and polyarteritis nodosa.
-It is distinctive from the other diseases in the category of the coexistence of asthma, rhinosinusitis, and the presence of peripheral eosinophilia.[1]
+Eosinophilic granulomatosis with polyangiitis (EGPA), also known as Churg-Strauss syndrome, is a specific variant within a group of diseases characterized by necrotizing vasculitis of small- and medium-sized systemic blood vessels.
+This is one of the ANCA-associated vasculitides (AAV), alongside granulomatosis with polyangiitis (GPA) and microscopic polyangiitis (MPA).
+EGPA is distinguished from the other AAVs by its association with asthma, rhinosinusitis, and peripheral eosinophilia.[1]

 History

-Jacob Churg and Lotte Strauss first described the entity based on autopsy findings in a case series of 13 patients in 1951.
-They all had a familiar pattern of illness with severe asthma, fever, blood eosinophilia, and autopsy evidence of granulomatous necrotizing vasculitis.[1]
-They named the disease allergic granulomatosis and angiitis.
-Their classic definition and diagnosis of the disease required the presence of all 3 features:
+Jacob Churg and Lotte Strauss first described EGPA in 1951, based on autopsy findings from a case series of 13 patients.
+All the patients exhibited a similar pattern of severe asthma, fever, blood eosinophilia, and autopsy evidence of granulomatous necrotizing vasculitis.[1]
+They named the condition allergic granulomatosis and angiitis.
+Their classic definition and diagnosis of the disease required the presence of the following 3 key features:

 • Eosinophilic infiltration